You’ve been putting out a lot of content lately, but the traffic is just not there. Why?

 I decided to add this section because it will make it easier for you to optimize your post.
 Of course, you do not need it, but it does make it a lot easier.

-A great plugin I found that works great for customizing seo is Yoast.
+A great plugin I found that works great for customizing SEO is SEOPress.
 They provide all the options you need.
-Google webmasters, focus keywords, Sitemap, etc.
+Google suggestions, focus keywords, Sitemap, etc.

 What keywords should you use?